EtherApe

 Description

 EtherApe is a graphical network monitor for Unix modeled after etherman.
-Featuring link layer, ip and TCP modes, it displays network activity graphically.
+Featuring link layer, IP and TCP modes, it displays network activity graphically.
 Hosts and links change in size with traffic.
 Color coded protocols display.

 News

-Overview of changes in EtherApe 0.9.7 (Saturday Sep 30 2006):
+Overview of changes in EtherApe 0.9.20 (Sunday, May 16, 2021):

 Changes summary:

-Overview of changes in EtherApe 0.9.6 (Tuesday May 16 2006):
+Overview of changes in EtherApe 0.9.19 (Friday, May 15, 2020):

 Changes summary:

-Overview of changes in EtherApe 0.9.5 (Saturday May 6 2006):
+Overview of changes in EtherApe 0.9.18 (Sunday, June 3, 2018):

 Changes summary: